MatissJA/Draugiem.lv-NodeJS/readme.md

 	// This reduces the calls to draugiem.lv servers db.getBySessionHash(SESSION_HASH, function Success(user) {

+		// Set the user key so that we could do DB calls from now on.. draugiem.userKey = data.apikey;

 		// User object or UID can be returned here currentUser = user;